observablehq/runtime/README.md

 Returns a new [runtime](#runtimes).
 If a *builtins* object is specified, each property on the *builtins* object defines a builtin for the runtime; these builtins are available as named inputs to any [defined variables](#variable_define) on any [module](#modules) associated with this runtime.
 If *builtins* is not specified, the d3.express [standard library](#standard-library) is used.

-For example, to define the builtin `color`:
+For example, to create a runtime whose only builtin is `color`:

 ```js
 var runtime = d3.runtime({color: "red"});